imoeadel/assignment/README.md

-You can find the function in a file names assessment.
+You can find the function in a file named assessment.
 Thank you :-)